 (E) Property damage claims;

-(F) Educational malpractice, which is tortious cClaim about the general quality of the student’s education or the reasonableness of an educator’s conduct in providing educational services; or
+(F) Claims about the general quality of the student’s education or the reasonableness of an educator’s conduct in providing educational services; or

 (G) Academic disputes and disciplinary matters.

-(iv) Financial harm to the borrower has occurred when the borrower suffers monetary loss as a consequence of a misrepresentation described in paragraph (b)(1)(i) of this section or as found by a court, arbitrator, or hearing official pursuant to a judgment as described in paragraphs (b)(1)(ii) and (b)(1)(iii).
-Financial harm does not include damages for nonmonetary loss such as inconvenience, aggravation, emotional distress, pain and suffering, punitive damages, or opportunity costs.
-Financial harm is such monetary loss that is not predominantly due to intervening local, regional, or national economic or labor market conditions.
-Evidence of financial harm includes, but is not limited to the following circumstances:
+(iii) Financial harm to the borrower has occurred when the borrower suffers monetary loss as a consequence of a misrepresentation described in paragraph (b)(1)(i) of this section or as found by a court, arbitrator, or hearing official pursuant to a judgment as described in paragraphs (b)(1)(ii) and (b)(1)(iii).
+Financial harm does not include damages for nonmonetary loss such as inconvenience, aggravation, emotional distress, pain and suffering, or punitive damages,.
+Financial harm is such monetary loss that is related to the students program of study and not predominantly due to intervening local, regional, or national economic or labor market conditions as demonstrated by evidence before the Secretary.
+Evidence of financial harm may include, but is not limited to the following circumstances:

 (A) A significant difference between the borrower’s earnings after completing the program and the earnings listed for the borrower’s program of study in the institution’s marketing materials, website, or other communication made to the student;

-(B) A significant difference between the borrower’s earnings after completing the program and the earnings for similar borrowers employed in the program’s intended occupational field, determined by, for example, earnings below the second lowest income quintile for the program of study’s intended occupational field according to the Standard Occupational Classification (SOC) code as published by the U.S. Bureau of Labor Statistics;

-(C) Lower or lost wages, extended periods of involuntary unemployment, or the cost of obtaining nontransferable credits;
+(B) After completing or withdrawing from the program, lost wages, extended periods of involuntary unemployment, , or wages that are lower than the borrower had prior to enrollment and which were listed for the borrower’s program of study in the institution’s marketing materials, website, or other communication made to the student; * edit wording or strike addition

+(C) The cost of obtaining nontransferable credits, if the institution told the student the credits would transfer; *edit language to reflect widely transferable

+* incurring a federal student loan to attend a shool that the student would not have enrolled in but for the schools misrepresentation by the school to the student

-(D) A significant difference in the amount or nature of the tuition and fees charged by the institution for which the Direct Loan was disbursed and the amount or nature of the tuition and fees the borrower reasonably believed the institution would charge or was charging;
+(D) A significant difference in the amount or nature of the tuition and fees represented to the borrower and those actually charged by the institution;

+(E) A significant difference in the amount or nature of financial assistance represented to the borrower and the amount or nature of financial assistance actually provided by the institution;

-(E) The borrower’s inability to secure employment in the field of study for which the institution expressly guaranteed employment; or
+(F) The borrower’s inability to secure employment in the field of study for which the program was designed to prepare students; or